Configure Queries

 • ftssql — The output is a SQL++ statement which can use a Flex index, if available.

 Natural language requests use the Couchbase Capella iQ service as a backend.
-You must have a Couchbase Capella account to make a natural language request.
+To make a natural language request, you must have a Couchbase Capella user account.

 This parameter is available in clusters running Couchbase Server 8.0 and later.